UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 requirements for data tracking, etc. will need to be built to adapt the services to DARPA requirements.

+Jataware being put at the center of the CDR effort is a sensible choice, given their flexible capacity and responsiveness to DARPA.
+However, the design of the CDR should be responsive to the needs of the program as a whole, which we are also attuned to.
+And, given our organizational anchoring in geoscience, we have

 Overall, we are continuing to coordinate with other TA4 teams to build integrations with TA1-3, but we do not have significant input or insight into the CDR work plan.
 Therefore, we are exposed to risk that our development